raganwald/braythwayt.com/_posts/posterous-reposts/2014-10-04-i-dont-hire-unlucky-people.md

 categories: posterous
 ---

-(*This essay frist appeared in April, 2012, on a now-defunct service*)
+(*This essay first appeared in April, 2012, on a now-defunct service*)

 Bertram Wooster and Ernestine Anderson were staffing up their teams.
 Bertram was hiring trainees to work in the company's retail stores, Ernestine was hiring software developers to build a new supply chain system for the company's operations.
 "Bert," Ernestine asked, "I have hundreds of resumés, how do I whittle them down to a handful of calls and a few interviews?"